Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

-But whether you’re a Prime professional or just thinking of signing up, you’ll want to get the most out of the service.
-Here are a few tips and tricks on how to get it.
+But whether you’re a Prime Video professional or just thinking of signing up, here are a few tips and tricks to get the most out of the service.

 The answer is by linking together two Amazon accounts that will both have access to Prime Video.
 You can also add up to four children who can watch without needing an Amazon account.